spdk/spdk/doc/blob.md

 The super block is a single page located at the beginning of the partition.
 It contains basic information about the Blobstore.
 The metadata region is the remainder of cluster 0 and may extend to additional clusters.
-Refer to the latest srouce code for complete structural details of the super block and metadata region.
+Refer to the latest source code for complete structural details of the super block and metadata region.

 Each blob is allocated a non-contiguous set of pages inside the metadata region for its metadata.
 These pages form a linked list.
 The first page in the list will be written in place on update, while all other pages will